sb8244/real-time-systems-training/README.md

 You can easily create a local network of nodes with libcluster.
 We will start a web server with the name `app@127.0.0.1` and an application server (no web) with the name `backend@127.0.0.1`.

 Configure `application.ex` with the correct names.
+The format can be found at https://hexdocs.pm/libcluster/Cluster.Strategy.Epmd.html

 Then try to start the nodes:

 ```
 $ iex --name app@127.0.0.1 -S mix